 The concentration of the receivables in specific geographic areas may increase the risk of loss.
-A deterioration in economic conditions regardless of reason, or a natural disaster or civil unrest, in the states where obligors reside, could adversely affect the ability and willingness of obligors to meet their payment obligations under the receivables and may consequently adversely affect the delinquency, default, loss and repossession experience of the issuing entity with respect to the receivables of the obligors in such states.
+A deterioration in economic conditions regardless of reason, a natural or manmade disaster, extreme weather conditions (including an increase in the frequency of extreme weather conditions as a result of climate change) or civil unrest in the states where obligors reside could adversely affect the ability and willingness of obligors to meet their payment obligations under the receivables and may consequently adversely affect the delinquency, default, loss and repossession experience of the issuing entity with respect to the receivables of the obligors in such states.
 See "-Recent and future economic developments may adversely affect the performance of the receivables and may result in reduced or delayed payments on your notes."
 As a result, you may experience payment delays and losses on your notes.
 An improvement in economic conditions could result in prepayments by the obligors of their payment obligations under the receivables.
 As a result, you may receive principal payments of your notes earlier than anticipated.
 See "-Certain features of the notes and financial market disruptions may adversely affect the return on your notes or the market value and liquidity of your notes-Returns on your investments may be reduced by prepayments on the receivables, events of default, optional redemption of the notes or repurchases of receivables from the issuing entity."

-As of the cut-off date, based on the states of residence of the obligors, approximately 18.19%, 12.44%, 6.88%, 6.01% and 5.11% of the principal balance of the receivables in the pool were located in Texas, Florida, California, Pennsylvania and Georgia, respectively.
+As of the cut-off date, based on the states of residence of the obligors, approximately 19.53%, 13.63% and 7.64% of the principal balance of the receivables in the pool were located in Texas, Florida and California, respectively.
 No other state accounts for more than 5.00% of the principal balance of the receivables in the pool as of the cut-off date.
-Because of the concentration of the obligors in certain states, any adverse economic factors, natural disasters or civil unrest in those states may have a greater effect on the performance of the receivables than if the concentration did not exist, which may result in a greater risk of loss on your notes.
+Because of the concentration of the obligors in certain states, any adverse economic factors, natural or manmade disasters, extreme weather conditions (including an increase in the frequency of extreme weather conditions as a result of climate change) or civil unrest in those states may have a greater effect on the performance of the receivables than if the concentration did not exist, which may result in a greater risk of loss on your notes.
+In particular, there have been predictions that climate change may lead to an increase in the frequency of natural disasters and extreme weather conditions, with certain states bearing a greater risk of the adverse effects of climate change, which could increase the risks related to geographic concentration in the pool.